gshugh/CSC517_HW2_Rails/README.md

         As noted in the requirements, if a customer cancels or reduces a booking, or if a customer cancels their account, waitlisted customers are enrolled in applicable tours.

+    Enforcement of User Roles:

+        As noted in ~~ User Roles ~~ different types of users have different privileges.
+        Because there is often more than one way to access a given feature, we centralized the logic related to user roles and privileges.
+        This logic can be found in app/helpers/sessions_helper.rb

     Locations:

         Locations are case sensitive.
         So, "NC, USA" is treated differently than "nc, USA".
         Be careful when adding a new location.

     "Extra" Model: